brndnmtthws/brndn-io/content/posts/the-art-of-productive-boredom/index.md

 ![The subway is a great place to practice boredom, but most people are glued to their phones](3.jpg "The subway is a great place to practice boredom, but most people are glued to their phones")

-Doing nothing has become a skill that few are practicing, and even fewer have noticed that they're addicted to the constant stimulation.
+Doing nothing has become a skill most people barely practice.
+At least in the city, a lot of us seem wired for constant stimulation without really noticing it.
 We crave vacations and trips and fancy dinners and yadda yadda, but nobody seems to crave the simple act of just being–and learning to enjoy what you have right here where you are.